 For Better FM Reception

-So what can you attach?
-FM operates at the same range of frequencies as television, so TV “rabbit ears” can help.
+FM operates at the same range of frequencies as television, so television “rabbit ears” can help.
 Better than that can be the T-shaped flexible wire antennas known as folded dipoles.
 These are sold at many electronics and hardware stores.
-I’ve seen people attach these and just let them droop down behind the radio.
-They will help much more if you tack them up to the wall, the higher the better.
+They work best if you tack them up to the wall, the higher the better.
 Powered FM antennas work even better — they are available at electronics stores and on-line.
 Excellent antennas are available at a range of prices, up to $400.
 Our director of radio recommends the “FM Reflect” from C. Crane for an indoor attachment.
 It costs less than $50 and can be ordered at 1-800-522-8863 or from the C.Crane web page.

-Multipath distortion is another problem.
-In this case, your radio is receiving the signal, but then also picks up an “echo” from a hill or a building.
+Multipath distortion happens when your radio is receiving the signal, but then also picks up an “echo” from a hill or a building.
 Since the echo is delayed, the two signals interfere with each other.
-The solutions involve weakening the echo and strengthening the main signal.
-This involves a lot of the same efforts as described above — moving the radio.
-Or attaching an antenna.
+Adjacent channel interference occurs when another station is on the next frequency.
+The solutions are the same as described above — moving the radio or attaching an antenna.
 Getting an HD (hybrid digital) receiver eliminates this problem also.

-A Note about HD Radios
+A note about HD Radios

 All Prairie Public stations broadcast in HD and analog — an HD radio can pick up both.
 Our experience so far has been, though, that the digital part doesn’t pick up at a distance as well as the analog, so if you are in an area of fringe reception, an HD radio may not matter at present.
 A good reason to try to get the digital part of the signal, though, is that with HD you can get three streams of Prairie Public programming.

 Listed below are some products that may help improve your reception.
 These links to commercial businesses are provided for your convenience,

 and Prairie Public receives no compensation from any purchases you may make.